cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   of the derivation of OPRF keys via a single PRF.
 As long as the derivation of different OPRF keys from a single OPRF has different PRF inputs, the protocol is secure.
 The choice of such inputs is up to the application.
-- {{JKX18}} comments on a strong defense against essentially the only inherent remaining weakness of a "strong aPAKE", namely, offline dictionary attacks upon server compromise or honest-but-curious servers.
+- {{JKX18}} comments on a very strong defense against essentially the only inherent remaining weakness of a "strong aPAKE", namely, offline dictionary attacks upon server compromise or honest-but-curious servers.
-  The authors suggest implementing the OPRF phase as a Threshold OPRF {{TOPPSS}}, effectively forcing an attacker to act online or to control at least t key shares, where t is the threshold number of shares necessary to recombine the secret OPRF key and run an offline dictionary attack.
-This implementation only affects the server and changes nothing for the client.
+  The authors suggest implementing the OPRF phase as a Threshold OPRF {{TOPPSS}}, effectively forcing an attacker to act online or to control at least t key shares, where t is the threshold number of shares necessary to recombine the secret OPRF key, and only then be able to run an offline dictionary attack.
+  This implementation only affects the server and change nothing for the client.
   However, this mechanism is out of scope for this document.

 The following list enumerates notable differences and refinements from the original cryptographic design in {{JKX18}} and the corresponding CFRG document